Bifurcation of critical points along gap-continuous families of subspaces: An example

-which are orthogonal (cf. \cite[Lemma 12.8 a)]{BoossBuch}).\\ Consequently, writing down the path $L_t=P_tTP_t+P^\perp_t$, we have everything at hand in order to claim the existence of a bifurcation for \eqref{ODE} by Theorem \ref{thm} if we can show that $\sfl(L,[a,b])\neq 0$.
-However, in order to avoid too many technical computations, we restrict to the special case of positive definite matrices $A(x)$.
-Then, $L_t\in \Phi^+_S(H^1_0(I,\mathbb{R}^n))$ and according to {\sl (iv)} in Section \ref{sec2} we can deduce the existence of a bifurcation point if $\mu_{Morse}(L_a)\neq \mu_{Morse}(L_b)$.
-Since these Morse indices can be computed directly from the quadratic form associated to the Hessian of $\mathcal{J}$, we summarise our discussion for positive definite $A$ in the following proposition.
+Consequently, by using \eqref{ortproj} we can write down the path $L_t$ in \eqref{L} explicitely and so we have everything at hand in order to claim the existence of a bifurcation point for \eqref{ODE} by Theorem \ref{thm} if we just can show that $\sfl(L,[a,b])\neq 0$.\\ In what follows, we restrict to the special case of positive definite matrices $A(x)$ in which our theory turns out to be particularly applicable.
+Let us introduce for $t\in[a,b]$ and $\lambda\in\mathbb{R}$ the following linear spaces

-\begin{prop} Assume that the matrices $A(x)$, $x\in I$, are positive definite, and that $0<a<b<1$ are such that the restrictions of the Hessian $d^2_0\mathcal{J}$ to both $H_a$ and $H_b$ are non--degenerate.
-If